AI4M-Berlin/Diabetes/README.md

 **data_exploration/**: overview of found datasets for this project.
 The objective was to analyze the relevance of multiple datasets for our use case

+**module/**: contains custom module CSV_cleaner integrating functions for checking consistency and clean dataframe.
+The documentation is available in docs/build/html/

 ## Environment
 Two ways, if you want to have the exact same environment as the one used during this project you should use the **environment.yml** file that includes dependancies.
 On the other hand if you just want the main librairies used **requirements.txt**